NLP: Tokenization, Stemming, Lemmatization and Part of Speech Tagging

 Tokenization

-Tokenization is the process of breaking down the given text in natural language processing into the smallest unit in a sentence called a token.
-Punctuation marks, words, and numbers can be considered tokens.
-So why do we need Tokenization?
+?
 We may want to find the frequencies of the words in the entire text by dividing the given text into tokens.
 Then, models can be made on these frequencies.
 Or we may want to tag tokens by word type.
 I’ll mention this while explaining Part of Speech Tagging.

 Let’s make an application for Tokenization.
 We will examine the tokenization process by applying it with 2 different libraries.
-First, let’s make an example with the TextBlob library.
-First, we need to download the library.
+First, let’s make an example with the TextBlob

 After downloading the library and importing it, let’s define a text.